Tony118g/doctor-diary/README.md

 10. Add another buildpack and select Nodejs then save changes again.
 11. Ensure that the python buildpack is above the Nodejs buildpack.
 12. Navigate to the "Deploy" section by clicking the "Deploy" tab in the top navbar.
-13. Select "GitHub" as the deployment method and click "Connect to github".
+13. Select "GitHub" as the deployment method and click "Connect to GitHub".
 14. Search for the GitHub repository name in the search bar.
-15. Click on "connect" to link the repository to heroku.
+15. Click on "connect" to link the repository to Heroku.
 16. Scroll down and click on "Deploy Branch".
-17. Once the app is deployed, heroku will notify you and provide a button to view the app.
+17. Once the app is deployed, Heroku will notify you and provide a button to view the app.

-NB - If you wish to rebuild the deployed app automatically everytime you push to github, you may click on "Enable Automatic Deploys".
+NB - If you wish to rebuild the deployed app automatically every time you push to GitHub, you may click on "Enable Automatic Deploys".

 [Back to top](#contents)

 ### Forking The Repository

 This can be done to create a copy of the repository.
-The copy can be viewed and editted without affecting the original repository.
+The copy can be viewed and edited without affecting the original repository.

 To fork the repository through GitHub, take the following steps:
 1. In the "the-everything-quiz" repository, click on the "fork" tab in the top right corner.